 We had an early start from Kalambaka to visit a pretty spectacular Monastery in Meteora, perched high on a mountain.
 The rocks here reminded us of Göreme in Cappadocia with their shape and formations.
-It was a magnificent view from the top of the Monastery and a pretty sweet place to take photos on top of the neighboring rocks.
+It was a magnificent view from the top of the Monastery and a pretty sweet place to take photos on top of the neighbouring rocks.

 As our Greece portion was coming to an end we enjoyed having one last Gyro in the mountain town of Kastoria before we hit the Albanian border.

 Unfortunately, being on a strict schedule we only had the one evening the explore the town of Tirana, Albania’s capital.
 First impressions, however, were good.
-It was a very lively city with a lot of bars and restaurants & a beautiful park that we were able to get some much needed exercise in.
+It was a very lively city with a lot of bars and restaurants & a beautiful park that we were able to get some much-needed exercise in.